 2. Prepare standard responses for Access Requests

 For the answers to many of the general questions, you can refer to your retention policy and privacy statement.
 These should contain what data you keep and destroy for what reason and for what (lawful) period.
 This should also describe your policies and procedures for data and privacy protection.

-The preparation of standard answers will already saves you a lot of time.
+The preparation of standard answers will already save you a lot of time.
 However, the greatest time saving is in using the right technology.